 - For less heat, use jarred, pickled jalapenos or take out all the seeds AND veins on fresh jalapenos.

 Cool and creamy.
 Spicy and tangy.
 Quick and easy to make.
-This sauce is the perfect condiment for chips, tacos, or raw vegetables.
+This copycat Creamy Cilantro Jalapeno Sauce is the perfect condiment for tortilla chips, tacos, or raw vegetables.

 - 16 ounce container full fat sour cream